 4. Check Again that Power is OffWith faceplate off, insert voltage tester into receptacle box alongside the outlet.
 Use a flashlight to find the side with the black wires.
 The black wires are the live wires.
 Test these wires.

 5. Pull Out OutletUnscrew top and bottom screws from outlet, and gently pull out outlet by these top and bottom "ears."
 Again, be careful not to touch any wire.
 Now that you can see the outlet in the light, check once more with the voltage tester to make sure that the black wires are not live.
 You can never check too many times.

 6. Understand Color CodingEven though not all wires carry current, it's best to assume that all wires have the potential to be "live."

-- Black wire = live wire.
-These are usually affixed to the outlet by means of gold or brass colored screws.
+- Black: This is a live wire carrying electrical current.
+This is usually affixed to the outlet by means of gold or brass colored screw.

-- Green or bare wire = ground wire.
-This is usually affixed to the outlet by means of a green screw.
+- Green or Bare: This is usually affixed to the outlet by a green screw.